mapersiani/cse15l-lab-reports/Lab3Report.md

 *This command can be used to search for files of a specific size.*
 *Source: ChatGPT*

-* First, lets search for files that are smaller than 5 kilobytes in size.
+* First, let's search for files that are smaller than 5 kilobytes in size.
 To do this we type `-5k` after `-size`.
 ```
 bash-3.2$ find ./written_2 -size -5k
 ./written_2